FriendlyUser/chatgpt-blog-generator/output/books/ideas.md

 ------

   Write a book outline for an Introduction to Angular.

-Ensure 5 to 6 points per chapter and at least 13 chapters.
+  Ensure 4 to 7 points per chapter and at least 13 chapters.
+Ensure one point is for exercises and another is for solution to exercises.

-In the later chapters, write simple projects users implement.
+  In the later chapters, write simple projects users can reference.

   Ensure the content is original and does not infridge on copyright.

 ------